ck-sre/gha-eks/README.md

 ## Overview:

+This is a deployment of a sample application via AWS Fargate that utilizes Secretmanager

 ansible-playbook site.yml -i inventory/dev -vv

 Dockerfile in the repository root is used to containerize the application, called `task-app`.